Foxzylv/OkabotDiscord/README.md

 # WIP

-Still a Work in progress
+Still a work in progress

 # Original repo and description
 https://github.com/Zi-SH/Okabot